Great Balls of Fire (Dolly Parton album)

 Great Balls of Fire is the twenty-first solo studio album by American singer-songwriter Dolly Parton.
 It was released on May 28, 1979, by RCA Victor.
 The album was produced by Dean Parks and Gregg Perry with Parton and Charles Koppelman serving as executive producers.
 The album peaked at number four on the Billboard Top Country Albums chart and number 40 on the Billboard 200.
 Two of the album's four singles charted in the top ten of the Billboard Hot Country Songs chart.
 "You're the Only One" topped the chart, while "Sweet Summer Lovin'" peaked at number seven.
 The album has been certified Gold in the United States.

 Content

 The album includes four Parton compositions.
-There are two notable covers on the album: Great Balls of Fire, the Jerry Lee Lewis hit from 1957; and a bluegrass-inspired recording of The Beatles hit "Help!".
+There are two covers on the album: "Great Balls of Fire", the Jerry Lee Lewis hit from 1957; and a bluegrass-inspired recording of the Beatles hit "Help!"

 Release and promotion

 The album was released May 28, 1979 on LP, 8-track, and cassette.